Traves-Theberge/chat_ui/README.md

 - React's `useMemo` and `useCallback` are utilized in components for optimization.
 - The sidebar is collapsible to improve UI performance on mobile devices.
 - File uploads are handled asynchronously to prevent UI blocking.
+- Templates are stored in the database and fetched on-demand to reduce initial load time.
+- File uploads for placeholders are handled asynchronously to prevent UI blocking.

 ## Error Handling and Notifications